jmanthony3/Archimedes/docs/class/engr-743-001-damage-and-fracture.md

     - >Add assumptions to simplify analytical. <cite> #Mark-F-Horstemeyer
   - #CAD model is difficult to lead into #FEA, because of geometry.
   - Not sure what material it is.
-    - Before #SEM, #optical-microscope might reveal #pores if cast metal.
+    - Before #SEM, #optical-microscopy might reveal #pores if cast metal.
     - Could be #carburizing surface.
 - Write the report as a journal article.
   - Journal article is for reference.